2018 Calendar (July - Dec) 2019 Calendar (Jan - June)

 Quality design sets the visual standard for development in Arlington.
-The Design Review Committee reviews the architectural details of the exterior of each new building, along with lighting, landscaping, signage, and any exterior amenities.
+The DRC reviews architectural details of the exterior of each new building, along with lighting, landscaping, signage, and any exterior amenities.
 The Design Standards Manual provides an outline for the type of development that is expected, and includes the Depot Square Design Guidelines specific to our Depot Square area of Town.

 Board of Mayor and Aldermen

-Any development requiring public improvements is reviewed by the Board of Mayor and Aldermen so that a development agreement (development contract) may be entered into between the Town and the developer.
+The Board generally meets the first Monday of each month.
+Any Planned Development Project or development requiring public improvements is reviewed by the Board of Mayor and Aldermen so that a development agreement (development contract) may be entered into between the Town and the developer.
 The contract sets the expectations for construction and completion, as well as a bond amount for construction.
-The Board generally meets the first Monday of each month.

-All questions regarding building codes should be directed to that agency (Shelby Co Code Enfocement: 901-222-8300).
+All questions regarding specific Building Codes should be directed to Shelby Co Code Enforcement at 901-222-8300.

 The following applications are required for submittal to the appropriate Board or Committee.
 Applications include Site Plan; Design, Engineering, and Final Plats; General and Master Development Plans; Rezoning, Land Disturbance, and Minor Plats; and sign approval: